 Explore the elusive nature of the human voice at a major exhibition at the Powerhouse Museum, Sydney, on now until 28 January 2018.

-Blending theatre, video, visuals and sound, This is a Voice explores how the unique grain of our voice locates us socially, geographically and psychologically and how the voice is utterly flexible and can be altered with treatment and training.
+Blending science, technology, art and performance, This is a Voice explores how the unique grain of our voice locates us socially, geographically and psychologically and how the voice is utterly flexible and can be altered with treatment and training.

-Designed as an acoustic journey, delve inside vocal tracts, restless minds and speech devices to discover how meaning and emotions are conveyed through the patterns of rhythm, stress and intonation.
+Designed as an acoustic journey, it invites you to delve inside vocal tracts, restless minds and speech devices to discover how meaning and emotions are conveyed through the patterns of rhythm, stress and intonation.

-Anna's video work Liquid Consonant, which presents a digitally animated head ‘speaking’ sounds, is included in This is a Voice.
+Anna's video work Liquid Consonant, presents a digitally animated head ‘speaking’ sounds.
 As it rotates, the sensually modelled lips give way to a cold synthetic cavity where tongue and teeth form Greek words containing the rolled ‘r’ sound of the letter ‘rho’ prominent in Greek words describing motion, such as current, flow and whirling.
 Blocks of sound issue in place of words, questioning the possibility of a correspondence between sounds made by the fleshy apparatus of the mouth and their meaning.

 We have also supported the production of digital materials surrounding This is a Voice, with four online interviews with UK-based artists and scientists included as part of the exhibition.
 The videos explore the voice from different perspectives, from how we use laughter to bond and play with others to laughter as a sculptural material that can be stretched and manipulated like clay.
 You can watch the range of videos at the bottom of this page.